Seen a white glow in a photograph?

 Firstly, the important thing to remember is that retinoblastoma is very rare, and there are other, more likely, causes of white eye.

 However, we do urge you to get your child’s eyes checked out urgently just to be safe.
 You can take them to your GP, a local optician or a hospital ophthalmology A&E or walk-in department to have their eyes examined.
+Even if you have spoken to someone on the phone, it is important that your child is seen in person, as the healthcare professional will need to examine their eyes carefully.
+This will be done by carrying out a red reflex test (see below), which involves shining a light directly into the eyes.
+This is not possible on a video call.

 Some opticians don’t test babies and really young children so you may have to try a few before you find one who is happy to check your child’s eyes for you.
 As retinoblastoma is very rare, you may also need to explain why you are concerned and what you would like the healthcare professional to do.

 You can also read more about retinoblastoma and all the signs and symptoms on our what is Rb page.
-Retinoblastoma has one of the best cure rates of all childhood cancers but early diagnosis is really important.
+Retinoblastoma has one of the best survival rates of all childhood cancers but early diagnosis is really important.

 I’ve seen a white glow in a friend’s photo.
 Should I say anything?